- National Book Foundation ‘5 Under 35’ Honoree

 Read more about the award in the Washington Post article by Ron Charles, September 24, 2018: The National Book Foundation singles out the five best young writers in America.

 Some thoughts on writing a first draft, from an interview with Literary Hub at the 2018 National Book Foundation’s ‘5 Under 35’ Ceremony.

-Longlisted for the Center for Fiction’s First Novel Prize in June 2018.
-Full list and more details here.
+Longlisted for the Center for Fiction’s First Novel Prize.

 Winner of the Books by the Banks 2018 Author Award for Best Adult Fiction.

-[January 9, 2019: SADNESS IS A WHITE BIRD was named a finalist for the National Jewish Book Award in Debut Fiction.
-Read more here.]
+Finalist for the National Jewish Book Award in Debut Fiction.
+Read more here.